 Hangboards are now a must have part of every climber's training routine.
-Our best hangboard guide covers everything about climbing hangboards, training routines, apps, and our top hangboards of 2020.
+Our best hangboard guide covers everything about climbing hangboards, training routines, apps, plus our picks for the best hangboards of 2020.

 Hangboards have been sold out pretty much everywhere for the past couple of months.
 Without access to the gym it's going to be hard to keep that finger strength up, so if you can we recommend getting one ASAP.
 We've laid out our favorite hangboards for a few different budgets and goals.